Nonbacktracking spectral clustering of nonuniform hypergraphs: Nonbacktracking Operators and Belief Propagation

+It is also necessary to specify the number of clusters $\ell$ in \cref{alg:BP-spectral-clustering}, as this number is not determined by the number of informative eigenvectors.
+Many approaches to this problem take a model-selection perspective, choosing a number of clusters to optimize an information criterion or summarize a Bayesian posterior.
+Unfortunately, such approaches are not available here because \ouralg{} does not optimize a likelihood or other objective function.

 In order to select the number of clusters and determine which clustering to finally accept, we therefore use a surrogate objective function.
 We use $k$-means for the $\mathrm{Cluster}$ step, and we use as an objective function the proportion of variance in the embedding space explained by the returned clusters.
-This enables direct comparisons between candidate clusterings with the same numbers of cluster labels, while screen plots can assist choices about the correct number of cluster labels to use.
-The $\mathrm{estimateParameters}(\HG, \labelvec_0)$ step can be performed by maximum-likelihood estimation.
-We describe this step in \Cref{sec:estimation-of-G}.
+This enables direct comparisons between candidate clusterings with the same numbers of cluster labels, while scree plots can assist choices about the correct number of cluster labels to use.